demisto/content/Packs/Wiz/Integrations/Wiz/README.md

 ### wiz-get-issues
 ***
-Get the issues on cloud resources
+Get the issues on cloud resources.
+Limited to 500 results.
 <h4> Base Command </h4>

 `wiz-get-issues`